andrei-punko/cv/CV/Andrei_Punko_CV_(eng).md

 # Andrei Punko

-Senior Java backend developer with 10+ years experience in the creation of web- and distributed applications
+Senior Java backend developer with 14+ years of experience building web and distributed applications

-- Main technology stack - is Java with a standard set of frameworks for backend development
+- Main technology stack is Java with a standard set of frameworks for backend development
 - Has hands-on experience with Git and CI tools
 - Able to use Unix command line in the scope of usual backend tasks
 - Has knowledge of common algorithms and data structures